akshayshanker/Infinite-dimensional-reading-list/README.md

 The list contains paper title, authors, date, the type of infinite dimensional distribution (e.g. wealth distribution) and in many cases, a summary of the contribution.

-Additions of good papers to the reading list and amendments to summaries of contribution are encouraged.
+Additions of good papers to the reading list and amendments to summaries of contribution are welcome.

 Thank you to John Stachurski for supporting the project.